Nordreisa Municipality: Geography

 Nordreisa Municipality is located around the Reisafjorden and the Reisadalen valley.
 The municipality also includes the southern part of the island of Uløya.
 The Lyngen fjord lies on the northwestern edge of the municipality.
-The island municipality of Skjervøy lies to the north; Kvænangen and Kautokeino municipalities are to the east; Finland is to the south; and the municipalities of Gáivuotna–Kåfjord and Lyngen to the west.
-The large mountain Halti lies in the southern part of the municipality, near Reisa National Park.
+The islands of Skjervøy Municipality lie to the north; Kvænangen Municipality and Kautokeino Municipality are both located to the east; Finland is to the south; and Gáivuotna–Kåfjord Municipality and Lyngen Municipality are located to the west.
+The highest point in the municipality is the 1360.6 m tall mountain Halti., located in the southern part of the municipality, near Reisa National Park.

 Climate

 Nordreisa has a boreal climate, although with autumn as the wettest season.
 The wettest month, October, sees almost three times as much precipitation as the driest month, April.
 The all-time high 31.6 °C was recorded August 2018.
-The weather station near the small airport has been recording since 1974.
+On 23.
+March 2025, Sørkjosen Airport set a new March all-time high for Troms county with 14.4 °C. The weather station near the small airport has been recording since 1974.